-California Earthquake Authority (CEA) needs to know immediately when an earthquake occurs with the potential to impact their policyholders.
+For many residents in California, having an earthquake insurance policy safeguards their livelihoods and provides peace of mind.
+Which is why the California Earthquake Authority (CEA) needs to know immediately when an earthquake occurs with the potential to impact their policyholders.

 The claims department now receives near real-time reports of any earthquakes that may damage policyholders’ residences.
 By choosing to deploy FME technology in the cloud, CEA saves the costs of maintaining in-house servers and only pays for what they use.

 If you want to set up a real-time notification service, FME can help.
 Spend more time using data and less time fighting it.
 Try FME for free.